microsoft/nni/docs/en_US/Compressor/Overview.md

 There are also other keys in the `dict`, but they are specific for every compression algorithm.
 For example, some , some.

-The configuration in each `dict` is applied one by one, that is, latter configuration will overwrite former ones on the operations that are within the scope of both of them.
+The `dict`s in the `list` are applied one by one, that is, the configurations in latter `dict` will overwrite the configurations in former ones on the operations that are within the scope of both of them.

 A simple example of configuration is shown below:
 ```